The Ministry of Detail

 A process removal.

-More intelligence in the product or service.
+More intelligence and quality into the product or service.

 Small changes, large effects.